IoannesBracciano/rpi-dots/README.md

 ![Setting tab stops for specific lines only](img/lcd_7.jpg)

 ### Scrolling contents
-Now your string spans more lines that the screen has.
+Now your string spans more lines than the screen has.
 You can scroll through them easily:

 ```python